grauwoelfchen/shoe/README.md

 ## Note

 Before you run bin/shoed, please check your druby port.
-If you use the same port in multi process, unexpected errors (Internal Server Error of Apache) may happen.
+If you use the same port for multiple processes, unexpected errors may happen (i.e. Internal Server Error of Apache).

 See following the files